h2non/toxy/README.md

 #### Body

-Match incoming body payload data by string, regexp or custom filter function
+Match incoming body payload data by `string`, `regexp` or custom filter `function`.

+This rule is pretty simple, so for complex body matching you should probably write your own rule.

 **Arguments**: